 (I admit, I now have no idea which of these stories were in Whizzer and which were in Chips):

 Fuss Pot: One of the few girl characters.
 Began every sentence with “I am fussy about…” e.g. “I’m fussy about getting the right shoes”.
-This actually quickly grew tiresome both for the other characters but also for the reader.
-Like Joker and Sammy Shrink she first appeared in the Seventies comic Knockout.
+This actually quickly grew tiresome both for the other characters but also for the reader, at least if the reader was me.
+Like Joker and Sammy Shrink, she first appeared in the Seventies comic, Knockout.

-Junior Rotter: A juvenile version of J.R from the TV series Dallas.
+Junior Rotter: A juvenile parody of J.R from the TV series, Dallas.

 Sweet Tooth: A boy with one prominent tooth.
-He loved confectionary but was constantly being menaced by an obese bully known as Greedy Greg.
+He loved confectionery but was constantly being menaced by an obese bully known as Greedy Greg.

-Pongo Snodgrass: A beautifully named strip about a disgustingly rancid boy.
-I think this had ended by the time I started reading the comic (1984) but I remember it from the monthly Best of… anthologies.
+Pongo Snodgrass: A beautifully-named strip about a disgustingly rancid boy.
+I think this had ended by the time I started reading the comic (1984) but I remember him from the monthly Best of… anthologies.

 Worldwide School: A weird one about a travelling international school presided over by a Mr Pickwick-style headmaster and peopled by a class of national stereotypes.